Caching in Edge

 Find out how the cache system is structured and how cache defaults interact with policies.

-Create your own environment-scoped collections (maps) of key/value pairs.
+Create and manage collections of encrypted or unencrypted, non-expiring key/value pairs.

 Learn how HTTP response headers are handled when you're using the ResponseCache policy.

 Get and put data from a backend resource.

 Use a key/value map store for long-term persistence.